Sukkot

 Sukkot 2013 edited-1

-A lovely tradition at Temple Emanuel is to celebrate this holiday on the front porch of our Temple during the Friday night Shabbat Service closest to the holiday.
-Members of our congregation and children from our Religious School help build and decorate a three-sided hut called a sukkah.
+A lovely tradition at Temple Emanuel is to celebrate this holiday on the patio during the Friday night Shabbat Service closest to the holiday.
+Members of both Beit Shalom congregations and children from our Religious School help build and decorate a three-sided hut called a sukkah.
 During the service it is our tradition to lift and shake a palm branch, three branches of myrtle, two willow branches (the lulav) and a citron (the etrog) in four directions (north, south, east, and west) Following this creative service we honor all of our new members from the immediate past year with a special dinner.
 Sukkot is often referred to as zeman simchateynu, the “season of our joy.”

 This is one of the most well-attended and inspirational services and holiday dinners enjoyed by our congregation.
 We hope you will join us by contacting the Temple office on